 In order to help pay for school, some graduate students apply for an assistantship.
 Generally awarded to a student based on his or her academic program, graduate assistantships are part-time jobs working for a faculty member, department, or the College in general.

 Though each assistantship at Manhattan College is different, there are two basic types:

 Non-Research Assistantships: These are available on an annual basis and provide graduate students with developmental and professional opportunities, as well as financial support (in the form of tuition remission, plus a stipend depending on the assistantship awarded).
-Graduate Assistants are typically hired on a 9-month contract, work 20-30 hours/week, and must be enrolled full-time each semester (9 graduate credit hours in the fall and spring only) with a maximum of 18 credits per calendar year.
+Graduate Assistants are typically hired on a 9-month contract, work 20-30 hours/week, and cover 9 credits a semester (fall and spring only) with a maximum of 18 credits per calendar year.